Block Websites

 |

 When an iPhone is set up in supervised mode, it enables a more robust enforcement of website and URL restrictions.
-Unlike Apple's standard screen time feature, supervised mode provides a URL filtering approach that is challenging to circumvent.
+Unlike Apple's standard screen time feature, supervised mode provides a URL filtering approach that blocks adult content in a way that's extremely difficult to circumvent.

 iOS devices have a built-in content filter similar to the one available through Screen Time.
 The content filter can be enforced on a supervised device.